Exploring Inclusionary Zoning to Support Affordable Housing

 We need to develop strong alternative policies and programs which give people real relief.

-John Brouwer about 1 year ago
+John Brouwer almost 2 years ago

 It seems odd to consult the public on a specific policy tool like inclusionary zoning.
 This seems more like a matter for professional planners and experts to consider rather than the general population.
 I don't feel equipped to provide informed insights about this.